 Online research is crucial to many buyers today, and if selling your heavy equipment is a top priority, posting it on Equipment Trader is a great place to start reaching those buyers.
 We have millions of visitors actively looking for their next piece of machinery on our site each month, so you’re sure to get plenty of eager eyes on your unit.
-Wondering how to get the most bang for your buck?
-Check out our top 8 tips for making sure your Equipment Trader listing stands out from the rest:
+If you’re ready to sell now, you can use promo code SOCIAL20 for 25% off a paid listing on Equipment Trader.
+And if you’re wondering how to make sure your listing can stand out from the rest, check out our 8 tips for selling your equipment:

 1. Take High-Quality Photos: Photos have the power to draw buyers in, so make sure yours are the best they can be.
 Buyers want to see authentic photos when they are searching for listings, so do your best to avoid stock photography.
 We suggest including a wide variety of photos on your listing of both inside the cab and the outside of the machine.
 Take your listing photos in natural daylight so they are not washed out and make sure to use a camera that takes top-notch photos buyers want to click on.

 2. Clean Your Unit Thoroughly: Make sure the equipment you are selling is spotless, both inside and out.
 Buyers want to see their potential machinery in tip-top condition, so you should give the unit a detailed wash and declutter the interior before you take photos or invite potential buyers to test-drive the unit.

 3. Be Honest About the Unit: You’ll want to photograph and describe any and all damage the equipment has right off the bat.
 It’s important to be open and honest with buyers so you don’t lose credibility and, potentially, the sale.
 Buyers appreciate honesty, so keep that in mind when creating your listing.